 - There has to be a trade treaty that is ratified between the United States and the foreign country.
-The following countries qualify for E-1 Treaty Trader Status: Argentina, Australia, Austria, Belgium, Bolivia, Bosnia & Herzegovina, Brunei, Canada, Chile, China (Taiwan), Colombia, Costa Rica, Croatia, Denmark, Estonia, Ethiopia, Finland, France, Germany, Greece, Honduras, Iran, Ireland, Israel, Italy, Japan, Jordan, Latvia, Liberia, Luxembourg, Macedonia, Mexico, Netherlands, Norway, Oman, Pakistan, Paraguay, Philippines, Singapore, Slovenia, South Korea, Spain, Suriname, Sweden, Switzerland, Thailand, Togo, Turkey, United Kingdom and Yugoslavia.
+Treaty countries that qualify for E-1 Treaty Trader Status include: Argentina, Australia, Austria, Belgium, Bolivia, Bosnia & Herzegovina, Brunei, Canada, Chile, China (Taiwan), Colombia, Costa Rica, Croatia, Denmark, Estonia, Ethiopia, Finland, France, Germany, Greece, Honduras, Iran, Ireland, Israel, Italy, Japan, Jordan, Latvia, Liberia, Luxembourg, Macedonia, Mexico, Netherlands, New Zealand, Norway, Oman, Pakistan, Paraguay, the Philippines, Singapore, Slovenia, South Korea, Spain, Suriname, Sweden, Switzerland, Thailand, Togo, Turkey, the United Kingdom and Yugoslavia.

-- The visa applicant must be a citizen of one of the above countries who have a trade treaty with the U.S.
+- The visa applicant must be a citizen of one of treaties countries.

 - There must be active and substantial trade between the U.S. and the foreign country in order to qualify.
 What is “substantial” will vary from case to case depending on the size of the business and trade.
-Businesses in the millions of dollars will certainly qualify, but even smaller companies may qualify.
+Businesses with revenues in the millions of dollars will certainly qualify, but even smaller enterprises may qualify.
 Trade can be in form of goods or services.
 In addition, more than 50% of the trade the company conducts must be between the U.S. and the foreign country.
-For example, if an Argentinean company has $1 million per year in imports from Argentina to the U.S., but also imports $2 million per year from China it will not qualify.
+For example, if an Argentine company has $1 million per year in imports from Argentina to the U.S., but also imports $2 million per year from China, it will not qualify.

-The visa applicant must be coming to the United States to carry on substantial trade in order to develop and direct the enterprise.
+- The visa applicant must be coming to the U.S. to carry on substantial trade in order to develop and direct the enterprise.
 In certain situations, the visa applicant can be an employee transferring to the U.S. as a manager, executive, or specialized knowledge employee.

-- An “executive” is one who directs the management of the company or a major part or function of the organization, and has a supervisory role in the organization (such as President, Vice President, Director, etc.).
+- An ‘executive’ directs the management of the company or a major part or function of the organization, and has a supervisory role in the organization (such as President, Vice President, Director, etc.).

-- A “specialized knowledge employee” has a special knowledge of the company’s products or services and their applications in world markets or an advanced or proprietary knowledge of the company’s processes or procedures.
+- A ‘specialized knowledge employee’ has a special knowledge of the company’s products or services and their applications in world markets, or an advanced or proprietary knowledge of the company’s processes or procedures.
 The specialized knowledge cannot be generally available in the industry and must be unique and proprietary to the company and its products, services, processes or procedures.
-It would have to take the company a lot of time, effort and money to train another person with a similar skill-set to gain this knowledge.
+It would have to take the company considerable time, effort and resources to train another person with a similar skill-set to gain this knowledge.